-Fig. 1.
-Illustration of an 1-dimensional terrain, together with the critical rays from vertex p_i .

-similar to the total visibility-index, solving TGP is known to be NP-hard and thus all previous results provide approximate solutions [14, 15, 21].

 Our contributions.
-In this paper, we present an algorithm that solves the 1D total visibility-index 18 problem for a terrain of n vertices in $O(n \log^2 n)$ time.
-Our algorithm uses a geometric dualization 19 technique, which transforms the visibility problem into a set of instances of the 2D red-blue line 20segment intersection-counting problem.
-In fact, we show that the instances of red-blue line segments 21 that we have to process have characteristics that allow us to develop a simpler algorithm for 22 counting intersections.
-This new intersection counting algorithm performs faster in practice than 23 existing algorithms that solve the general red-blue line segment intersecting problem [22].
-We also 24 show how to parallelize our algorithm while keeping the overall work (time-processor product) 25the same.
-In particular, we present an adaptation of our algorithm in the CREW PRAM model [18], 26which requires $O(\log^2 n)$ time and $O(n \log^2 n)$ work.
-We implement the NAIVE $O(n^2)$ algorithm, as 27 well as four variations of our algorithm: REDBLUE employs an existing red-blue segment intersection 28 counting algorithm [22], while SWEEP, PARAOT, and LINPAR implement three versions of our new 29intersection counting technique.
-Both PARAOT and LINPAR allow for parallel execution of an 30 arbitrary number of compute threads to improve performance.
-LINPAR employs a space-efficient 31 data structure to reduce the $O(n \log n)$ memory required by the simpler PARAOT.
-32
+In this paper, we present an algorithm that solves the 1D total visibility-index 12 problem for a terrain of n vertices in $O(n \log^2 n)$ time.
+Our algorithm uses a geometric dualization 13 technique, which transforms the visibility problem into a set of instances of the 2D red-blue line 14 segment intersection-counting problem.
+In fact, we show that the instances of red-blue line segments 15that we have to process have characteristics that allow us to develop a simpler algorithm for 16 counting intersections.
+This new intersection counting algorithm performs faster in practice than 17existing algorithms that solve the general red-blue line segment intersecting problem [23].
+We also 18 show how to parallelize our algorithm while keeping the overall work (total operations) the same.
+19 In particular, we present an adaptation of our algorithm in the CREW PRAM model [19], which 20requires $O(\log^2 n)$ time and $O(n \log^2 n)$ work.
+We implement the NAIVE $O(n^2)$ algorithm, as well 21as four variations of our algorithm: REDBLUE employs an existing red-blue segment intersection 22counting algorithm [23], while SWEEP, PARAOT, and LINPAR implement three versions of our new 23 intersection counting technique.
+Both PARAOT and LINPAR allow for parallel execution to improve 24 performance.
+LINPAR employs a space-efficient data structure to reduce the $O(n \log n)$ memory 25required by the simpler PARAOT.
+26

-We evaluate the performance of our implementations on large synthetic and real-world datasets, 33 showing that all four implementations of our algorithm outperform the naive solution by several 34 orders of magnitude.
-Additionally, we show that implementations employing our new intersection 35 counting algorithm are able to reduce execution time by up to 18.69x over the existing general-case 36 solution.
-We provide a detailed analysis of the performance of our two parallel implementations 37 on two hardware platforms.
-Results indicate that our space-efficient solution, LINPAR, provides the 38 highest peak performance and is capable of processing over 100 million vertices in under 3 minutes, 39 achieving up to 85% parallel efficiency.
-40
+We evaluate the performance of our implementations on large synthetic datasets, as well as datasets generated from real-world terrain maps, showing that all four implementations of our algorithm outperform the naive solution by several orders of magnitude.
+Additionally, we show that implementations employing our new intersection counting algorithm are able to reduce execution time by up to 18.69x over the existing general-case solution on our two hardware platforms (detailed in Section 5.1).
+We provide a detailed analysis of the performance of our two parallel implementations on two hardware platforms.
+Results indicate that our space-efficient solution, LINPAR, provides the highest peak performance and is capable of processing over 100 million vertices in under 3 minutes, achieving up to 85% parallel efficiency.

-2 PRELIMINARIES

-Let T[1..n] be a one-dimensional terrain, that is an array of cells in \mathbb{R}^1 .
-Element T[i] stores the elevation h_i of the i-th cell of the terrain.
-The array T defines an x-monotone polyline obtained by connecting the vertices $p_i := (i, h_i)$ for i = 1, ..., n in order.
-Let $P = (p_1, p_2, ..., p_n)$ denote the sequence of these vertices ordered by their x-coordinates, and let P[l : r] denote the subset of vertices $(p_1, ..., p_r)$.
-We say that a vertex p_j is visible from p_i (p_i sees p_j), if all vertices p_k between p_i and p_j lie strictly below the segment $\overline{p_i p_j}$.
-Based on this definition, we conclude that a vertex is

-41

-42

-1 2 3

-4

-6 7 8

-9

-10 11

-12

-13 14

-16

-P. Afshani et al.